 Bringing Science to Beauty & Health

-The MonaLisa Touch™laser is a new and exciting medical breakthrough for treating the symptoms of menopause, painful sex or dyspareunia, and vulvovaginal atrophy (vaginal dryness).
+The MonaLisa Touch™laser is a treatment the symptoms of menopause, painful sex or dyspareunia, and vulvovaginal atrophy (vaginal dryness).
 Symptoms may include vaginal dryness, itching, burning and painful intercourse which is medically referred to as Genitourinary Syndrome of Menopause (GSM).
 The fractionated CO2 vaginal laser treatment is much like your annual exam.
 The MonaLisa Touch™ is an in office procedure, that takes less then 5 minutes, requires no anesthesia, with minimal discomfort and is hormone free (No HRT).
 The MonaLisa Touch treats the underlying causes not just the symptoms themselves.
 The purpose of the vaginal laser is to stimulate collagen growth and blood flow improving the mucosa on the vaginal walls to promote vaginal rehydration and functionality of the treated area.

 What is menopause?